 Train to Busan is a fantastic movie and wisely uses its two hours without any wasted space.
 The film takes it times to develop its human characters so that you get invested in their problems and their stories.
 In an alternate universe, this would have been a complex drama about family relationships set aboard a high speed train.
 However, add a zombie outbreak and you have something truly magical: a group of unlikely characters that come together to survive.
 While the premise isn't original, its execution makes this a worthwhile investment of your time.

-The problem with many zombie and horror films is that they spend too much time on the gory effects, gruesome violence and "shock and awe" scenes to give you that adrenaline bump.
+The problem with many zombie and horror films is that they spend too much time on the gory effects, gruesome violence, and "shock and awe" scenes to give you that adrenaline bump.
 Train to Busan certainly has great set pieces along with an excellent visual feast of practical and CG effects.
 However, the strength in the film lies its human characters.
 In my opinion, this is what made The Walking Dead such a success during its first 6 seasons.
 Train to Busan manages to do this in a single film with rich characters you become invested in.
 While the pace is non-stop, the movie doesn't sacrifice character development for spectacle.
-The payoff are well earned emotional reactions when you watch these people who are largely a reflection of us, navigate this calamity.
+The payoff comes in well earned emotional reactions as you watch these people navigate this calamity.

-Moreover, you'll find within these characters, familiar themes that have played out over the past year and half as we have navigated through this pandemic.
-However, unlike a movie that is about a pandemic, Train to Busan isn't so on the nose as to be a downer or a chore to watch.
-Viewers can still detach enough to enjoy it as a thrill ride.
+Moreover, you'll find within these characters, familiar themes that have played out over the past year and half as we have navigated the current pandemic.
+However, unlike a movie about a pandemic, Train to Busan isn't so on the nose as to be a downer or a chore to watch.
+Viewers can still detach themselves enough to enjoy it as a thrill ride.

 Excellent characters with top notch performances: it's the heart of this film.